Here you will find 8 dramatic cliffs. Steep mountain slopes hitting the waves on a coastline are always dramatic, especially in rough weather.

 This post is part of a series portraying the classic Elements of Nature: Earth, Fire, Water, Air.
 Cliffs are examples of the first element, Earth.

-Some cliffs have extra drama attached because of their war history.
-Winston Churchill in 4 June 1940: “We shall fight on the beaches, we shall fight on the landing grounds, we shall fight in the fields and in the streets, we shall fight in the hills; we shall never surrender, …” Britain was never forced to fight on home beaches.
+Some cliffs have extra drama attached because of their war history, like the French beaches of Normandy.
+Winston Churchill in 4 June 1940: “We shall fight on the beaches, we shall fight on the landing grounds, we shall fight in the fields and in the streets, we shall fight in the hills; we shall never surrender, …” Britain was never forced to fight on its home beaches.
 Five years later they were fighting on the beaches and cliffs of Normandy instead.

 Okinawa’s coastal cliffs are dramatic in their own right, but the Allied invasion of 1945 adds layers of drama to them.